 Turmeric root can be prepared as a tincture, encapsulated, added to tea blends and fire cider, or made into a topical paste.
-Boasting many benefits, turmeric has become very popular as an herb to help support normal joint mobility.* You can cook with it too!
+Boasting many benefits, turmeric has become very popular as an herb to support healthy joint mobility.* You can cook with it too!
 A wonderful ingredient in many savory dishes including stocks, sauces, curries, and spice blends, its distinct fragrance is mildly hot and gingery.
-The dried powder is most commonly used in the kitchen and gives mustard and curry powder their gorgeous golden hue.
+The dried powder is most commonly used in the kitchen and is the ingredient that gives mustard and curry powder their gorgeous golden hue.
 Because of its vivid color, it's also used as a natural food and fabric dye.

 Basic Golden Milk Recipe

 Golden Milk has become all the rage, but this traditional Ayurvedic recipe has a long history in supporting wellness.
 To make the curcumin in turmeric more bioavailable, it's important to use a little fat and black pepper.
 Interestingly, turmeric has often been combined with some kind of fat, like milk or coconut oil, as well as black pepper in many traditional Indian preparations.
 This recipe for Golden Milk is delicious and super easy to make.
 The perfect after-dinner treat!